-Bulk bag also known as Flexible Intermediate Bulk Container (FIBC) or jumbo bag or 1 ton bag, is economical and ideal packing used for the storage & transportation of powdered, granulated or bulk products.
+A Flexible Intermediate Bulk Container (FIBC), bulk bag, or jumbo bag, is an industrial container made of flexible fabric, either coated or non-coated, to be designed as economical and ideal best paper writing website packing used for the storage & transportation of powdered, granulated or bulk products.
+General load capacity may contain up to 2000kgs of material, depending on the bag design.

 Currently, industries that are using bulk bags are:-

-Bycom bulk bags are manufactured by polypropylene woven fabrics, that are stabilised against UV degradation.
-Each bulk bag can contain load capacities between 500kgs to 2000kgs with safety of 5:1 or 6:1, depending on the bag design and size.
+Bycom FIBC bags are manufactured by quality materials, that are stabilised against UV degradation.
+Bycom FIBC bag can be customized to your requirement, from contain load capacities between 500kgs to 2000kgs, with safety of either 3:1, 5:1 or 6:1.
 Optional LDPE inner liner can be included to provide additional protection against moisture ingress.
-Special liners such as food grade approved liner, oxygen barrier EVOH liner etc are also available.
+Special liners such as oxygen barrier EVOH liner, aluminium foil liner etc are also available.
+Bycom FIBC bags are came with different bag types and various designs to accommodate your packing needs.

 Complies With ASTM F2714-08 For Headspace Analysis As Well As ASTM F3136-15 For Film Permeation/OTR.